ravisku/klm_de_assignment/README.md

 - Data ingestion and transformation using PySpark.
 - Containerized application for portability.
-- Handles corrupted records gracefully.
+- Handles corrupted json records.
 - Outputs results in Parquet format, partitioned for efficient querying.
 - Configurable input parameters via a JSON file.